-The Faculty of Agricultural and Environmental Sciences, which includes the Institute of Parasitology, the School of Dietetics and Human Nutrition and the McGill School of Environment, conducts teaching and research that focuses on agriculture, nutrition, health and the environment.
+The Faculty of Agricultural and Environmental Sciences, which includes the Institute of Parasitology, the School of Human Nutrition and the McGill School of Environment, conducts teaching and research that focuses on agriculture, nutrition, health and the environment.

 For information about the research centres and networks located on the Macdonald Campus, please click here.

 - Agricultural Economics: teaching and research in the application of economic theory and methods to problems in the global food system and the environment

 - Animal Science: teaching and research in modern animal agriculture and biology

 - Bioresource Engineering: teaching and research on engineering in the biological and environmental spheres, as well as agriculture

 - Food Science and Agricultural Chemistry: teaching and research in on chemistry, biochemistry, analysis, safety, and processing of food products

 - Natural Resource Sciences: teaching and research in natural and managed ecosystems for the purpose of conservation and optimal resource management